How To Create A Business Plan

 - Documenting the debt obligations (where applicable)

-Finally, this is also the segment where you would want to use graphs and charts to explain the current financial condition and future plans of your company visually.
+Finally, this is also the segment where you would like to visually explain the current financial condition and future plans of the company using graphs and charts.